The Canada Energy Regulator’s Enforcement Policy

 AMPs will be used when compliance has not been obtained using other compliance and/or enforcement tools, harm is caused or is likely to be caused by the non-compliance, or in any other situation where it is deemed the best way to promote compliance by deterring future non-compliance.

-Under the Acts, the CEO has designated an AMP Officer to issue notices of violation, which is the form used to issue the AMP.
+Under the Acts, the CEO or Commission has designated an AMP Officer to issue notices of violation, which is the form used to issue the AMP.

 The recipient of a Notice of Violation has the right to have either the facts of the violation, or the amount of the penalty, or both, reviewed under section 125 of the CER Act or section 71.2 of COGOA.
 If a review is requested within the specified timeframe, a Panel is appointed to conduct the review.